worldbank/rissk/FEATURES_SCORES.md

 **Score**

 Type 1 Score.
 Anomalies within `f__answer_changed` are detected using [ECOD](https://arxiv.org/pdf/2201.00382.pdf), an efficient, non-parametric algorithm that leverages cumulative distribution functions.
-The contamination level is determined automatically by default, but it can also be [set manually](README.md#Advanced-Use) if required. <!-- is below correct?--> Anomalies are detected on the question level (`variable_name`) to reduce disaggregation.
+The contamination level is determined automatically by default, but it can also be [set manually](README.md#Advanced-Use) if required. <!-- is below correct?, no, checkeing for anomalis without roster level, but aggregating on ratio of items with anomalies --> Anomalies are detected on the question level (`variable_name`) to reduce disaggregation.
 Each question is considered to have an anomaly if an anomaly was detected for the question on any `roster_level`.

 `s__answer_changed` is the share of questions answered <!--answers or question?? --> with anomalies in `f__answer_changed` per interview.
 The value ranges from 0 (no anomalies) to 1 (hypothetical, only anomalies).
 An anomaly is an unusual high (or low) frequency of changes to the answer of a question.
 E.g., if it is commonplace for a member list question to be changed 0-2 times, these changes won't be classified as anomalies.
 However, the question may be deemed anomalous if it has been changed 5 times.